A248/DazzleConf/docs/Update-to-2.0.md

 In 2.x, we are aiming to do something better: maintain order at every step of the way, so that sorting later is unnecessary.
 However, this is a difficult effort.
 Thus, order is still something that version 2.0 is working on:

 * The backend (YAML, HOCON, TOML) needs to provide consistent order.
-  * So far, only YAML preserves order both ways (reading + writing).
+  * YAML reliably preserves order both ways (reading + writing).
-  * HOCON preserves order while writing, but when reading, the data is loaded in random order.
-We are working to solve this and looking for a maintainable solution.
+  * HOCON also preserves order while writing and reading.
+This is implemented in a semi-hacky (but stable) way, so please open an issue if you found any problems.
+  * TOML does not (PRs welcome).
 * The reflection mechanism needs to provide consistent order.
 By default, this is `Class.getDeclaredMethods()`, which has undefined order.
 However, we have made the reflection mechanism swappable (ConfigurationBuilder#instantiator), so you could theoretically override this to provide order for returned methods.

 Thus, while `ConfigurationSorter` doesn't exist anymore, you could provide your own ordering by ensuring 1) you use YAML 2) you override the `Instantiator` used to scan configuration interfaces.